aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ## ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/working_green.png) Status

-The pcb hardware has now a status of fully tested and fully working.
-The next milestone is now the firmware code being programmed.
-More updates in comming weeks.
+The PCB hardware has now a status of fully tested and fully working.
+Nowadays, coding the firmware for the first public beta stable release.

 <br>

 ## OEM Firmware code
-The OEM version of the firmware code can be found on the folder **firmware code**.
-It has by default OTA updates, meaning the smart data acquisition device automatically updates it self when newer updated versions made available here.
+The OEM version of the firmware code can be found in the folder **firmware code**.
+It has by default OTA updates, meaning the smart data acquisition device automatically updates itself when newer updated versions are made available here.

-This code uses my own ESP32 c++ class libraries to expedite development of code of ESP32 microcontrollers.
+This code uses my own ESP32 c++ class libraries to expedite development of the code of ESP32 microcontrollers.
 The repository is located [here](https://github.com/aeonSolutions/aeonlabs-ESP32-C-Base-Firmware-Libraries#readme) for anyone to use.

 <br>

 ## ToDo List

 **Smart DAQ Firmware:**
-  - Calc MD5 hash of the dataset file yo compare with json result on upload
+  - Calc MD5 hash of the dataset file to compare with json result on upload
   - ✓ ~~OTA firmware update~~
-  - Remove lock on a dataset (by an admin)
+  - Remove the lock on a dataset (by an admin)
   - ✓ ~~Validate Json received on a new dataset upload~~
   - ✓ ~~Load dataset repository metadata~~
   - ✓ ~~Output board startup diagnostics serial stream to a Bluetooth or WIFI data stream~~
   - ✓ ~~accept GBRL like setup and config $ commands.~~
-  - SQLite database to store measured experumental data and upload to a dataverse repository
+  - SQLite database to store measured experimental data and upload to a dataverse repository
   - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).
-  - Blockchain like data storage and exchange of experimental data collected
+  - Blockchain-like data storage and exchange of experimental data collected
   - Experimental Data multiple Signing with multiple unique Fingerprint ID requests to other Smart DAQ devices:
     - from nearby devices on the same research project
-    - from nearby devices on the same Laboratory
+    - from nearby devices in the same Laboratory
     - from nearby devices on the same campus
     - from devices located elsewhere (on the internet) and available to do experimental data signing (obtained from a list of devices registered in a public server)
   - ✓ ~~Automatic geolocation of experimental data origins using the wifi network it connects~~
-  - Allow remote query of a device's setup, for instance sensor calibration,  at any time of the day (and night) from the data repository server
+  - Allow remote query of a device's setup, for instance, sensor calibration,  at any time of the day (and night) from the data repository server
   - ✓ ~~Motion Detection of unauthorized handling of a specimen during an ongoing experiment~~
   - ✓ ~~Smart Device Language Pack Downloader and Language Selection~~
   - ✓ ~~Github Certificate of Authority (CA) Updater~~